AT&T downplays America Movil assets as clock ticks

 "We believe we have found a path that gets us a nice scalable growth platform without the America Movil assets," AT&T Chief Executive Randall Stephenson said.

-"If things materialise over time and those assets look attractive we would obviously have to look at them, but we really don't need the America Movil assets to be successful."
+"If things materialize over time and those assets look attractive we would obviously have to look at them, but we really don't need the America Movil assets to be successful."

 The comments sent America Movil shares down 2.5 percent.